I was 15 years old when I got my first video camera.

 But I think even the "electric" cams have a kind of soul and may have a story to tell*

 Many of them have "seen" great things, were observers present in meaningful moments in history and have captured pictures we still see every day on tv.
-Film camera mostly capture fiction, electronic camera capture the real world.
+Film cameras mostly capture fiction, electronic cameras capture.. the real world.
+O,k., that was true until the RED, the Alexa, the Venice and a few other "E"-Cameras took over the fictional business, too..

 The number of people interested in this rather special stuff may be limited and if you search the web for the names and types of electronic cams you will find that only very little is available in pictures and collections are rather rare.